ipfabric/docs/docs/IP_Fabric_GUI/inventory.md

   diagrams and cannot be changed.
 To set a custom type, please see [Device Attributes](../IP_Fabric_Settings/Discovery_and_Snapshots/Global_Configuration/device_attributes.md).
 - `Object Id (objectId)` is a Unique ID for API devices used during discovery.
+- `Ts Discovery Start (tsDiscoveryStart)` is the timestamp when device discovery starts.
+- `Ts Discovery End (tsDiscoveryEnd)` is the timestamp when device discovery ends.
+- `Discovery Duration (secDiscoveryDuration)` is the duration of device discovery in seconds.

-API-only Columns:
+API-only columns:

 - `id` is the unique ID for the row of data.
 - `taskKey` is a UUID used to download the specific device log file for a snapshot.

 ## Modules and Part Numbers